I did not score highly on the Preparation Tool. Can I still join the pilot phase to be assessed?

 What if my internet times out or my computer is subject to technical failure?

-In case of connection issues, you and your assessor must arrange for an alternative meeting within 48 hours of the original appointment.
+In case of connection issues, you and your assessor must arrange for an alternative meeting.
 Please request to postpone the interview, once you can tell that there is an issue at the scheduled time.

 What sort of feedback will I receive on my results?